Frightfully Fun UX/UI with a Purposefully Designed Online Web Store and Usability Study

 Tasks will measure how well new users navigate and interact within the website.
 This will include the following:

-The insights gathered from the user study shaped the final direction of the website.
-I refined layouts, adjusted spacing, and streamlined the overall flow to make navigation feel more intuitive.
-Each page was designed to guide users naturally from browsing to checkout while maintaining the brand’s sense of atmosphere and intrigue.
+Insights from the user study informed the final refinements to layout, spacing, and flow.
+I streamlined navigation and page structure to guide users naturally from browsing to checkout while preserving the brand’s atmosphere and sense of intrigue.

-Typography, color, and imagery worked together to capture the spirit of Tell-Tale Hearth.
-The result is a balanced experience that feels immersive yet practical, blending aesthetic richness with clear functionality.
+Typography, color, and imagery worked together to support both mood and clarity.
+The result is an experience that feels immersive without becoming overwhelming, balancing visual richness with clear and functional design choices.

 Building a welcoming entry point with a clear sense of direction